 - a wide range of lectures and workshops on key aspects of writing a doctoral thesis

 The School of Social Sciences, Education and Social Work combines a rich tapestry of disciplinary strengths, in Sociology, Education, Social Policy and Criminology, so that we proudly proclaim ourselves as key advocates for, the worth and value of the Social Sciences.

-Our research is organised through a series of Centres and Networks in our core disciplinary research areas across four interconnected themes:
+Our research is organised through a series of Centres and Networks in our core disciplinary research areas across five interconnected themes:

 The School also offers a Professional Doctorate in Childhood Studies (DChild), which incorporates both taught and research elements and aims to enable professionals working with children and/or young people to extend their professional experience and develop skills in research, evaluation and evidence-informed practice.